julia-jung/coding-tests/algorithms/sorting/README.md

 # Sorting Algorithms

-## Concept

-A Sorting Algorithm is used to arrange elements of an array/list in a specific order
+> A Sorting Algorithm is used to arrange elements of an array/list in a specific order

 ### Why Sorting is important?